Whitemud West Evaluation Policy and Vision

 - To form teams to maximize skill and competitive play so athletes can develop, have fun and participate equitably throughout the hockey season.

-Evaluation Committee and Evaluation Chairs Roles and Responsibilities
+Evaluation Committee and VP Evaluation Roles and Responsibilities

-- Once the evaluation approach is confirmed it is the responsibility of the Evaluation Chairs to ensure execution of the process.
-During the evaluation process, the evaluation committee will be in constant contact with the Evaluation Chairs to ensure the process is followed appropriately.
+- Once the evaluation approach is confirmed it is the responsibility of the Evaluation Committee to ensure execution of the process.
+During the evaluation process, the Evaluation Committee will be in constant contact with the VP Evaluation to ensure the process is followed appropriately.

-- Occasionally it may be necessary for the Evaluation Chair to make a decision relating to a specific instance.
-Evaluation Chairs will support decisions with information from similar situations that have occurred in the past.
+- Occasionally it may be necessary for the VP Evaluation to make a decision relating to a specific instance.

-- All such decisions are vetted through the evaluation committee.
-The evaluation committee will review decisions for consistency with the evaluation guidelines.
-Decisions seen to be inconsistent with the guidelines will be discussed with the category director and alternatives presented.
-If a resolution cannot be achieved, the final decision will be through the WWHA executive committee.
+- All such decisions are vetted through the Evaluation Committee.
+The Evaluation Committee will review decisions for consistency with the evaluation guidelines.
+Decisions seen to be inconsistent with the guidelines will be discussed with the President and alternatives presented.
+If a resolution cannot be achieved, the final decision will be through the WWHA Board

-- Evaluation chairs are not directly involved with evaluating players.
-Evaluation chairs are responsible for understanding the evaluation process, help coordinate the necessary volunteers and vet parent concerns during the process.
+- VP Evaluation and Evaluation Committee members are not directly involved with evaluating players, but are solely responsible for understanding the evaluation process, help coordinate the necessary volunteers and vet parent concerns during the process.

 Evaluators Roles and Responsibilities